Digilent/digilent-vitis-scripts/README.md

-*Vitis creates a `.lock` file which after the IDE is closed or other* *Vitis TCP/IP server is stopped, it will have its file descriptor still* *hooked up to the previous process, so only after a few seconds should* *one of the files be run.
-A workaround will be provided soon.*
+*Vitis creates a `.lock` file which after the IDE is closed or other* *Vitis TCP/IP server is stopped, it will have its file descriptor still* *hooked up to the previous process, so only after a few seconds should* *one of the files be run.*

 ----

 ## Quick Checkout Guide

 Some Digilent Github repositories also require that you check out a specific demo branch.
-Whenever checking out a demo branch, submodules should be reupdated and reinitialized:
+Whenever checking out a demo branch, submodules should be updated and initialized:

-`git submodule update --init`
+`git submodule update --init [--recursive]`

 When launching Vitis, whether through Vivado's *Tools* menu, or on its own, the Vitis workspace should be set to the repository's sw -> ws folder.